paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nodejs.md

 above with `server.js` being the highest priority and  `index.js` being the lowest.

+### Using BP_LAUNCHPOINT
+THIS IS NODE START SPECIFIC
+The `BP_LAUNCHPOINT` environment variable may be used to specify a file for the start command that is not included in the set of files the buildpack looks for by default.
+The buildpack will verify that the file specified exists and then use that as to set the start command. `BP_LAUNCHPOINT` can be used as follows:

+{{< code/copyable >}}
+BP_LAUNCHPOINT=./src/launchpoint.js
+{{< /code/copyable >}}

+This will result in the following start command: `node src/launchpoint.js`

 ## Package Management with NPM
 Many Node.js apps require a number of third-party libraries to perform common tasks and behaviors.
 NPM is an option for managing these third-party